stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 * cascading to execution
 * guided by your vision, why and direction

-NB - all 6 attributes co-exist inside #stratapp
+NB - all 6 are easy modules inside #stratapp

 ## OKR don't #3

-**Don't say you're rolling out OKRs.**
+**Don't say to employees: "We are rolling out OKRs!"**

 OKRs are only one piece of a bigger puzzle.

-Try this instead: _the leadership team have recently been working in one digital workspace for strategy + execution + collaboration, and now we want to progressively open that up to the whole company, so we can evolve ideas, planning, strategy formation and strategy execution together_
+Try this instead: _the leadership team have recently been working in one digital workspace for ideation + strategy + execution + collaboration, and now we want to progressively open that up to the whole company, so we can evolve ideas, planning, strategy formation and strategy execution together_

 ## OKR don't #4